Aggressive. Experienced. Winners. We fight for you and are always on YOUR side. Call us now for a FREE consultation.

 Being charged with a crime can be a life altering experience.
 The government has immense resources at their disposal when seeking a conviction and jail or prison sentence.
 If you’re in a tough situation, and the government or police are coming after you, Tom will stand up for you and fight to make your life better.

-Tom loves living in downtown Minneapolis with his dog Lena.
+Tom loves living in downtown Minneapolis with his wife Sue and their dog Lena.
 You can often find them enjoying the outdoors around the rivers, parks, and lakes that make Minnesota great.

 Robert Lengeling grew up in the farmlands of central Iowa with the idea that being a criminal defense lawyer would someday be his calling.
 When Robert graduated from the University of South Dakota School of Law in 2000, he had already worked on several federal criminal cases as a law firm intern.
 Following graduation, he served as a law clerk to the Hon.
 Peter Irvine in Alexandria, Minnesota.
 Robert worked for a few different law firms in Iowa and Minnesota before starting Beito & Lengeling, P.A in 2008 with his friend, Thomas Beito.